 Now, let us come to the main question.
 How do you administer these tablets to your pool?
 There are several ways you can add chlorine tablets to your pool.
 In the following section, I will guide you through each method.
 You can make your choice according to your convenience and availability.

 An automatic chlorinator is one of the best and most effective ways to chlorinate your pool.
-It uses efficient technology in order to minimize the work on your end.
-You can simply put the tablets into the chlorinator and set the chlorine level you require.
+It uses efficient technology to minimize the work on your end.
+You can put the tablets into the chlorinator and set the chlorine level you require.
 You can also verify the chlorine level with a test kit, so there is no need to feel under-confident about the dosage with this method.

 It hands you with greater control over how the chlorine is mixing with the water and also protects your pool liner by providing an even mix.

 Another method you can experiment with is to introduce the tablets into the water directly through the filter.
 You can place the chlorine tablets directly onto your pool skimmer.
 When you turn on your filter, the water goes over the tablets and helps them dissolve.
 The water that comes in contact with the tablets, naturally, becomes chlorinated.
 It then comes into the pool through the return line jets.
 The water pressure and the force with which the chlorinated water enters the pool helps the chlorine dissolve in the larger pool more evenly.